backstage/backstage/.changeset/khaki-adults-own.md

 '@backstage/plugin-catalog-backend': minor
 ---

-**BREAKING CHANGE**: Removed all remnants of the old catalog engine implementation.
+**BREAKING**: Removed all remnants of the old catalog engine implementation.

 The old implementation has been deprecated for over half a year.
 To ensure that you are not using the old implementation, check that your